 - All visitors must follow health and safety requirements when volunteering with the district.

-- All visitors will adhere to the guidelines in the Garland ISD’s Return to In-Person Instruction and Continuity of Services Plan.
+- All visitors will adhere to the guidelines in the Garland ISD’s Return to In-Person Instruction and Continuity of Services Plan which can be found on the COVID-19 and School Operations page.

 - Visitors are required to wear masks indoors at all district facilities.